How to understand what is an “EXCEPTIONAL” employee

 A recent study of a significant number of business leaders addressed what makes an employee stand out.

-I can confirm that it wasn’t how late somebody stayed, or how many qualifications one holds, or even their skill set… it all comes down to PERSONALITY.
+I can confirm that for me it wasn’t how late someone stayed, or how many qualifications one holds, or even their skill set… it all comes down to PERSONALITY.

 Personality includes different areas such as, drive, mentality, standards, etc.

-I have enclosed the main signs that an employee is truly exceptional:
+I have enclosed the main signs that I believe makes an employee truly exceptional:

 You will never hear an exceptional employee state “It’s not in my job description”.